Functional Collection Programming with Semi-Ring Dictionaries: Data Layout Representations

 \subsubsection{Factorized Relations}

 Relations can be curried following a specified order for their attributes.
 In the database community, this representation is referred to as \textit{factorized representation}~\cite{fdb} using a \textit{variable order}.
-Such representations allow a more compact representation for the join of two relations (e.g., in linear space instead of quadratic space), which is beyond the scope of this work.

 In practice, a trie data structure can be used for factorized representation, and has proved useful for computational complexity improvements for joins, resulting into a class of join algorithms referred to as worst-case optimal joins~\cite{leapfrog}.

-Consider a relation $R(a_1, ..., a_n)$ (with bag semantics), which is represented as a dictionary of type !{ <$a_1$: $A_1$, ..., $a_n$: $A_n$> -> int }! in \lang.
-By using the variable order of $[a_1, ..., a_n]$, the factorized representation of this relation in \lang is a nested dictionary of type !{ $A_1$ -> { ... -> { $A_n$ -> int } ... } }!.
+Consider a relation $R(a_1, ..., a_n)$ (with bag semantics), the representation of which is a dictionary of type !{ <$a_1$:$A_1$,...,$a_n$:$A_n$> -> int }! in \lang.
+By using the variable order of $[a_1, ..., a_n]$, the factorized representation of this relation in \lang is a nested dictionary of type !{$A_1$->{$...$->{$A_n$->int}$...$}}!.